CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 - Using supplemental data, the REACH ACO adds filters into the dashboard for parameters of interest like whether the discharging hospital is in-network.
 - BCDA will reflect any status changes to the claim, for example if Mrs. Gonzales’ claim is returned to the provider or adjusted.
 - These changes may involve updates to key variables used for care coordination, like diagnosis codes.
 The claims data will indicate the final status once a claim finishes adjudication and is submitted for payment.
-- The adjudicated data within BCDA will pick up this claim after several additional processing steps.
-This is typically up to about 14 days after the initial claim is available.
+- BCDA's adjudicated data will pick up this claim after several additional processing steps.
+This is typically up to 14 days after submission.

 REACH ACOs can also flag and identify patients who have a high risk of readmission based on factors like past diagnosis.
 Early access to claims data can help reduce readmissions and healthcare costs.

 ### Example 2: Identify opportunities for intervention

-REACH ACOs can use partially adjudicated claims data to monitor outpatient events for follow-up care and track patterns that often indicate future utilization.
+REACH ACOs can monitor outpatient events for follow-up care and track patterns that often indicate future utilization.
 The data can be used to target case management and deliver clinically appropriate follow-up care.

 On September 6, 2022, Mr. Fritz underwent a duplex scan to evaluate for carotid artery stenosis.
 The cardiology clinic submits a claim for this procedure to Medicare on September 8, 2022.

 - BCDA receives partially adjudicated claims data that reflects this update.
 This is identified by an Internal Control Number (ICN) in a few days.
 - A REACH ACO creates a dashboard to track procedures that merit review.
 Mr. Fritz’s service is flagged because it signals the surgeon may be planning a carotid endarterectomy procedure.
 - However, if Mr. Fritz does not have neurological symptoms, this procedure may not be a recommended course of action.
-The REACH ACO is able to activate protocols to alert his primary care provider for follow-up care.
+The REACH ACO is able to activate protocols to alert his primary care provider for intervention.
 - As with example 1, BCDA will reflect any status changes to the claim.
-- As with example 1, the adjudicated data within BCDA will pick up this claim after approximately 11 days.
+- As with example 1, BCDA's adjudicated data will pick up this claim.

 REACH ACOs can also track performance on cases where the care may be of limited value.
 For example, if Mr. Fritz does not have neurologic symptoms, then this kind of scan has been indicated to be more harmful than beneficial.
 This information could be used by the REACH ACO to reduce the volume of unnecessary procedures.

 ### Example 3: Enhance care coordination

-REACH ACOs can use partially adjudicated claims data to get more information on patients’ health histories, build their clinical profile, and improve care coordination.
+REACH ACOs can learn more about their patients’ health histories, build their clinical profile, and improve care coordination.

 Ms. Thompson began treatment for breast cancer on March 8, 2023.
 She is experiencing nausea and dehydration as a result of chemotherapy.
 While visiting family on March 14, she drove to an emergency room (ER) 50 miles from home.
 She was treated with IV fluids and nausea medication.

-- BCDA receives partially adjudicated claims data that reflect this update.
+- BCDA receives partially adjudicated claims data that reflects this update.
 This is identified by an Internal Control Number (ICN) in a few days.
-- This emergency room visit may provide useful insights to Ms. Thompson’s health history and chemotherapy journey.
+- This emergency room visit may provide useful insights into Ms. Thompson’s health history and chemotherapy journey.
 If Ms. Thompson is experiencing symptoms, her plan of treatment may need to be adjusted moving forward.
 - REACH ACOs can track procedures and services, including those from a different system, to get a holistic view of patients’ health histories.
 REACH ACOs can then follow up with the patient and/or provider to improve care coordination.

 REACH ACOs can also monitor the rate of emergency services used by patients undergoing active cancer treatment and following transplantation.
-Clinical teams maintain ongoing improvement projects to maintain health and avoid the need for ER treatment and hospitalization for patients in these high-risk areas.

 In the past, it would take weeks to know whether patients received care outside the network.
 Partially adjudicated claims data allows REACH ACOs to more quickly identify and investigate out-of-network care.